Uniforms of the New Zealand Army: 21st Century uniforms

 In 2003 a desert DPM pattern, based on the British desert DPM pattern, entered use with New Zealand peacekeeping forces in Iraq, Afghanistan and Africa.
 Visually the NZDDPM pattern has dithering between the brown and sand colours whereas the British pattern has none.
 NZ SAS soldiers serving in Afghanistan were seen in Australian-issue uniforms in Crye MultiCam camouflage consisting of Under Body Armour Combat System (UBACS) shirt and Crye Gen2 combat pants.

 In late 2008, the New Zealand Army commenced issue of a new combat uniform.
-Still in NZDPM and NZDDPM camouflage, the cut of the uniform leaned towards the concept and style of the U.S Army Combat Uniform (ACU) and is made in ripstop material.
-Patch pockets on the shirt were replaced by internal, vertical closure pockets and the shirt was cut for wear outside the trousers, and a camouflaged rank slide was worn on the front tab.
+The cut of the uniform leaned towards the concept and style of the U.S Army Combat Uniform (ACU) and is made in ripstop material.
+The uniform was produced in NZDPM and NZDDPM patterns.
+Patch pockets on the shirt were replaced by internal, vertical closure pockets and the shirt was cut for wear outside the trousers.
+A camouflaged rank slide was worn on the front tab.
 Velcro patches on the arms enable the wearer to display removable identifying badges, such as the New Zealand flag and the round black and white Kiwi bird emblem, and the United Nations, International Security Assistance Force or Multinational Force and Observers badges as used in overseas deployments and peacekeeping missions.
-Unlike the ACU which has a velcro-secured mandarin collar, the New Zealand blouse retained the traditional shirt collar.
+Unlike the ACU which has a Velcro-secured mandarin collar, the New Zealand blouse retained the traditional shirt collar.
 When worn in the field, the uniform sleeves were rolled down, and camouflage face paint was worn.
 The NZDDPM version of the 2008 combat uniform was issued for use in Afghanistan, the Sinai and Lebanon.
+The new uniforms were manufactured by Australian company Workwear Group Pty Ltd.

+From 2009 the Israeli-made, Australian Enhanced Combat Helmet (RBH 303 AU) became the standard issue combat helmet although the PASGT helmet is not fully phased out and is still used in training and with reservists.